-restaurants) in 1067 Times.
-HERE) restaurants) in 1967.
-Elected president and chief operating officer of Frito-Lay, Inc. in 1976, and chairman of the board and chief executive officer in 1978; executive vice president, chief financial officer, and director of PepsiCo in 1983, president and chief operating officer in 1985, and chairman and chief executive officer in 1986.
-Director, Citicorp; General Electric Company; Grocery Manufacturers of America.
-Member, The Business Council; The Business Council of New York State; policy committee, The Business Roundtable; Trilateral Commission.
-Chairman, board of trustees, Wake Forest University.
+Chairman--Audit Committee Member--Board Compensation Committee and chairman of the board and chief executive officer in 1978.
+Elected executivevice president, chief financial officer, and director of PepsiCo in 1983, president and chief operating officer in 1985, and chairman and chief executive officer in 1986.
+Director, Citicorp; General Electric Company.
+Chairman, Grocery Manufacturers of America.
+Member, The Business Council; The Business Council of New York State; The Business Roundtable.